cycle/docs/advanced/declaration.md

 ### Abstract Types
-As you can notice, DBAL uses set of "abstract" (common for all DBMS) types to declare table columns.
+As you can notice, DBAL uses a set of "abstract" (common for all DBMS) types to declare table columns.
 Internally such types are mapped to appropriate internal DBMS column type.

 Type        | Parameters                | Description
 ---         | ---                       | ---
 **primary** | ---                       | Special column type, usually mapped as integer + auto-incrementing flag and added as table primary index column.
-You can define only one primary column in your table (you still can create a compound primary key, see below). bigPrimary  | ---                       | Same as primary but uses `bigInteger` to store its values. boolean     | ---                       | Boolean type, some databases will store it as integer (1/0). integer     | ---                       | Database specific integer (usually 32 bits). tinyInteger | ---                       | Small/tiny integer, check your DBMS to check its size. bigInteger  | ---                       | Big/long integer (usually 64 bits), check your DBMS to check its size.
+You can define only one primary column in your table (you can still create a compound primary key, see below). bigPrimary  | ---                       | Same as primary but uses `bigInteger` to store its values. boolean     | ---                       | Boolean type, some databases store it as an integer (1/0). integer     | ---                       | Database specific integer (usually 32 bits). tinyInteger | ---                       | Small/tiny integer, check your DBMS to check its size. bigInteger  | ---                       | Big/long integer (usually 64 bits), check your DBMS to check its size.